minhntd256/ViDF/README.md

 ---
 ## Demo Web

-The ViDF web interface is designed to be deployed and run locally following the instructions provided to [setup](#getting_started).
+The ViDF web interface is designed to be deployed and run locally following the instructions provided in [Getting Started](#getting-started).
 Since the online demo is not continuously hosted, if you would like to access a live demo, please contact the authors.

 ---